tyagishubham177/MyScraper/StructureReadMe.md

 ```

 ## Python bits 🐍
-- **scripts/check_stock.py** – orchestrates the run, talks to the dashboard API and decides who gets alerts.
+- **myscraper/check_stock.py** – orchestrates the run, talks to the dashboard API and decides who gets alerts.
-- **scripts/scraper.py** – uses Playwright to see if the “Add to Cart” button is enabled.
+- **myscraper/scraper.py** – uses Playwright to see if the “Add to Cart” button is enabled.
-- **scripts/notifications.py** – builds the email body and fires off SMTP messages.
+- **myscraper/notifications.py** – builds the email body and fires off SMTP messages.
-- **scripts/config.py** – loads environment variables and constants.
+- **myscraper/config.py** – loads environment variables and constants.
-- **requirements.txt** – libraries needed to run the scripts.
+- **pyproject.toml** – project metadata and dependencies.

-- **schedule.yml** – runs `scripts/check_stock.py` every two hours and uploads screenshots as artifacts.
+- **schedule.yml** – runs `python -m myscraper.check_stock` every two hours and uploads screenshots as artifacts.
 - **scorecard.yml** – scans the repository for security issues with CodeQL and Scorecard.
 - **dependabot.yml** – keeps Python dependencies updated automatically (located at `.github/dependabot.yml`).